Translation disclaimer (Translation disclaimer)

 Proposal Requirements

-We are seeking MATs with:
+We seek MATs with:

 • A strong track record in delivering high-quality SEND provision.